fixture-py/fixture/docs/source/index.rst

 Status
 ------

-fixture is a reimplementation of `testtools.fixtures`_ which was my first attempt at the idea.
-As of July 2008 the fixture module is used in several test suites by my development teams at work.
-One project is a data migration (ETL) framework using SQLObject and another is an in-house Pylons + Ext JS application using SQLAlchemy and Elixir.
-It has been open source for a while but with only a few contributors so I'm not sure how much it's used outside of that.
+fixture was originally a reimplementation of `testtools.fixtures`_, the first attempt at the idea.
+As of September 2009 the fixture module is used in several test suites by the author's development team at work using the SQLAlchemy backend.
+Several contributors seem to be using it in their own projects as well for various backends like Google App Engine and Django.
+The project started in 2007.

 .. _testtools.fixtures : http://testtools.python-hosting.com/